mhngenius/mhngenius/README.md

 ## ✨ Fun Fact
 > I love turning ideas into clean, responsive web experiences — and now, also into intelligent models with Python.

-> Recently, I’ve also started learning **Rust Development** to improve my coding skills and explore system-level programming.
+> Recently, I’ve also started learning **Rust and Python Development** to improve my coding skills and explore system-level programming.